piotrnar/gocoin/README.md

 Use `go get` to fetch and install the source code files.
 Note that source files get installed within your GOPATH folder.

-## Dependencies

-One extra package is needed, which is not included in the standard set of Go libraries.
-You need to install it before building Gocoin.
-In order to do this, simply execute the following commands:

-	go get github.com/golang/snappy

-## Gocoin
-Use `go get` to fetch and install Gocoin sources for you:

 	go get github.com/piotrnar/gocoin